22 Half Moon Street

 His servant stood in the corridor holding a brandy on a

 silver salver.
 These strange, middle of the night rituals had become routine of late.
 Exeter slumped onto one of upholstered chairs in the hallway.
-For months now, the Nightshades had kept vigil from these chairs—only tonight it would be Mr. Tandi.
+For months now, the Nightshades had kept vigil from these posts—only tonight it would be Mr. Tandi.

 He took a sip of the warm amber liquid.
 “How long has it been since you and Mia announced yourselves at my door, Mr. Tandi?”